mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 #### 0:00

-**Katagiri Roshi:**

-The 51st case, Hsueh Feng’s “What Is It?”
-Let me read the case first.
+**Katagiri Roshi:** The 51st case, Hsueh Feng’s “What Is It?”
+Let me read the case first:

 > When Hsueh Feng was living in a hut, there were two monks who came to pay their respects.
 Seeing them coming, he pushed open the door of the hut with his hand, popped out, and said, “What is it?”
 A monk also said, “What is it?”
 Feng lowered his head and went back inside the hut.
 >